martinmoene/clue/README.md

 }

 ```
-The terminology in above massages is taken from the article by Matthew Wilson [Choosing severity levels](http://blog.pantheios.org/2010/10/choosing-severity-levels.html) on the blog of the Pantheios logging framework [2].
+The terminology in above messages is taken from the article by Matthew Wilson [Choosing severity levels](http://blog.pantheios.org/2010/10/choosing-severity-levels.html) on the blog of the Pantheios logging framework [2].
 A description of these terms can be found in [3].

 Compile and run
 ---------------